sensu/sensu-docs/content/sensu-go/6.5/api/events.md

 ## Create a new event for an entity and check {#eventsentitycheck-post}

-The `/events/:entity/:check` API endpoint provides HTTP POST access to create an event and send it to the Sensu pipeline.
+The `/events/:entity/:check` API endpoint provides HTTP POST access to create an event and send it to the Sensu observability pipeline.

 ### Example {#eventsentitycheck-post-example}